 - Water Cooling Support

 - Many cable cutouts to route cables

-InWin is a company that is well known for its unique case design and high-quality construction.
-They make cases from small ITX cases to large E-ATX cases.
-Today, we will take a look at a case that has been out for a little while, the InWin 101 White Version.
+InWin is a company that is well known for its unique PC case designs and high-quality construction.
+They make cases covering every segment of the market from small ITX cases to large E-ATX cases.

 - Accelerated Tool-less Design: 101 has perfected a tool-less design.
 The 3mm tempered glass side panel can be easily removed by pulling the clip and lift up.
 (Steel and acrylic side panel are available on request).

 - Detail-oriented and Thoughtfully Designed: The 101 not only supports 2.5” and 3.5” drive bays, but also mounts with a specialized GPU holder that provides extra support and prevents your graphics card from sagging or unnecessary vibrations.
 The 2.5” SSD mounts cleverly positioned in the back of the motherboard tray, which avoids clutter and takes advantage of the interior space.

 - Top PSU Chamber for Better Air Flow: The top PSU chamber not only makes the system cleaner, but also creates an ideal climate without interfering with the motherboard and graphics card area.